Edmonton Oilers: WHA years (1972–1979)

-On November 1, 1971, the Edmonton Oilers became 1 of the 12 founding WHA franchises.
+On November 1, 1971, the Edmonton Oilers became one of the 12 founding WHA franchises.
 The original owners were "Wild Bill" Hunter (1920–2002) and partner, Dr. Charles A. "Chuck" Allard (1919–1991) (father of Vancouver lawyer Peter Allard) who, a decade later, also brought the SCTV sketch comedy TV series to Edmonton.
 Hunter also owned the Edmonton Oil Kings, a junior hockey franchise, and founded the Canadian Major Junior Hockey League (now known as the Western Hockey League (WHL)).
-Hunter's efforts to bring major professional hockey to Edmonton via an expansion NHL franchise had been rebuffed by the NHL.
-So, he looked to the upstart WHA instead.
-It was Hunter who chose the "Oilers" name for the new WHA franchise.
-This was a name that had previously been used as a nickname for the Edmonton Oil Kings in the 1950s and 1960s.
-Hunter also served as head coach during the 1972–73, 1974–75, and 1975–76 seasons.
+Hunter's efforts to bring major professional hockey to Edmonton via an expansion NHL franchise had been rebuffed by the NHL, and Hunter looked to the upstart WHA instead.
+It was announced in early 1972 that the team would be known as the "Edmonton Oil Kings", which referred to the previous Oil Kings teams in the 1950s and 1960s.
+However, this soon changed to where Hunter chose to name the team the "Oilers".
+Hunter also served as head coach during 1972–73, 1974–75 and 1975–76 seasons.

-After the newly founded Calgary Broncos folded prior to commencement of the inaugural WHA season, the Oilers were renamed the Alberta Oilers as it was planned to split their home games between Edmonton and Calgary.
+After the newly founded Calgary Broncos folded before the commencement of the inaugural WHA season, the Oilers were renamed the Alberta Oilers as it was planned to split their home games between Edmonton and Calgary.
 Possibly for financial reasons or to allow for a less complicated return of the WHA to Calgary, though, the team ultimately played all of its home games in the Edmonton Gardens and changed its name back to the Edmonton Oilers the following year.
 They won the first game in WHA history 7–4 over the Ottawa Nationals.